Brand System / Automotive / Utility / 1948-present

 Continuity became the brand asset.
 The customer could see the connection between old farm work, expedition imagery, and the modern vehicle's promise.

-Land Rover belongs in the archive because it shows how capability can become a long-running identity system.
+Land Rover belongs in Grow Your Brand because it shows how capability can become a long-running identity system.
 The oval mark matters, but the deeper asset is the repeated behavior attached to it.

 For operators, the rule is plain.
 If your brand is built on capability, protect the conditions that let people believe the capability.